-All international students newly arriving or returning to Canada must establish and submit their quarantine plans at least 2 weeks prior to the intended date of arrival.
+All international students newly arriving or returning to Canada are required by the Government of Canada to meet all entry requirements when planning travel to Canada.
+Students must ensure all required documentation is submitted by the governmental deadlines.
 Without this, NIC will not be able to support you with your travel.

 All new students must have access to their NIC email and myNIC account.
 The login information was provided to you in Letter of Invitation.
 If you encounter difficulties logging into NIC email and myNIC, please contact Student Tech Support.